Pete the Pup: Lucenay's Peter (Pete the pup)

-After Harry Lucenay, Roach used a number of unrelated dogs to portray Pete in Our Gang until 1938 beginning with Hook and Ladder (1932).
-Lucenay's Peter continued on and died of old age on January 28, 1946, in Los Angeles, California, at age 16 years/4 months, two years after the Our Gang series ended.
-Pete is buried at Los Angeles Pet Memorial Park at Calabasas, Los Angeles County, California, United States.
+Roach next used a number of unrelated dogs to portray Pete in Our Gang films until 1938, beginning with Hook and Ladder (1932).
+Lucenay's Peter died of old age on January 28, 1946 in Los Angeles at the age of 16 years and 4 months, two years after the Our Gang series ended.
+Pete is buried at the Los Angeles Pet Memorial Park in Calabasas, California.

 Other dog actors

-In the 1994 feature film remake of The Little Rascals, Pete is portrayed by an American Bulldog dog actor coincidentally named Petey.
+In the 1994 feature film remake of the Our Gang comedies, The Little Rascals, Pete is portrayed by an American Bulldog dog actor named Petey.

-In the 2014 movie The Little Rascals Save the Day, Pete is portrayed by Jules, a female mongrel dog actor who participated in a 2014 Shelter Pet Project TV commercial.
+In its 2014 direct-to-video followup, The Little Rascals Save the Day, Pete is portrayed by Jules, a female mongrel dog actor who participated in a 2014 Shelter Pet Project television commercial.